ckRobinson/multi-column-markdown/README.md

 ### **0.7.4**
 - Fixed bug in pdf export caused by using both kinds of codeblock start regions.
+- Fixed bug in Fix Missing ID command when appending new IDs to codeblock start regions.

 ### **0.7.3**
 - Added option to create full width single column regions.
 Use "column size: full" to enable.